amssdias/python-battleship/README.md

 python battleship.py
 ```

-Enjoy! ;)
+Enjoy!

 ## Files

 ### Battleship.py

 This is the main file, the file you want to run on your terminal window.
-We create the game and keep updating
+We create the game and keep updating till you either win or lose.

 ### Game_sets.py